Asus ZenBook 14X OLED Space Edition review

 As impressive as the Asus ZenBook 14X OLED Space Edition’s performance and features might be, it’s the design that really sells the laptop.

-In 1997, Asus sent several units of its first laptop, the P6300, up to the Russian Mir space station, where cosmonauts used them for an extended 600-day mission in space.
+In 1997, Asus sent several units of its first laptop, the P6300, up to the Russian Mir space station, where cosmonauts used the devices for an extended 600-day mission in space.
 According to Asus, the laptops were a hit with the crew (take that with a touch of salt, obviously).
-The ZenBook 14X OLED Space Edition commemorates that original mission to the Mir with a number of design elements and easter eggs for us space nerds.
+The ZenBook 14X OLED Space Edition commemorates that original mission to the Mir, with a number of design elements and easter eggs for us space nerds.

 Here is the Asus ZenBook 14X OLED Space Edition configuration sent to TechRadar for review: